The Best Kind Of Probiotic To Help Support Your Immune System, According To Functional MDs

 Four targeted strains, including Lactobacillus and Bfidobacterium, to support immune function.*

-Probiotics are good bacteria that populate the gut microbiome.
+Probiotics are live microorganisms that have positive health benefits on the gut microbiome when consumed.
 "When you have an overgrowth of bad bacteria, or dysbiosis (an imbalance of good and bad bacteria), it can negatively affect your overall immune system," integrative physician Bindiya Gandhi, M.D., tells mindbodygreen.

 This is because 70 to 80% of our immune system is located in the gut, integrative gastroenterologist Marvin Singh, M.D., explains.